- slide 1 of 8

 - slide 3 of 8

 Assessment and Goals

 Assess where your child is academically, using end-of-chapter tests, unit assessments, online practice sheets or even standardized achievement tests, that you can administer yourself.
-Sometimes a child can appear to be resistant to doing their homeschool, but may actually be feeling overwhelmed by either the subject matter itself, or the pace at which they are being expected to work.
-Include your child in a discussion about their academic and behavioral strengths and weakness, and then help them to set short and long term homeschooling goals.
+Sometimes a child can appear to be resistant to doing her homeschool, but may actually be feeling overwhelmed by either the subject matter itself or the pace at which she is being expected to work.
+Include your child in a discussion about her academic and behavioral strengths and weakness, and then help her to set short- and long-term homeschooling goals.
 Share a few personal examples of how you handle some of your own strengths and weaknesses.
 Even younger children can participate in these types of discussions and activities.